Banking Development District Application Instructions

 To request a renewal, a branch must complete a BDD Renewal of State Deposits Application and prepare a written statement describing, among other things, new initiatives the branch undertook and new, low-cost bank products the branch developed during the preceding year.
 All of these materials are submitted to both the Department and the State Comptroller.

 The Department reviews the submission and determines whether the branch has made adequate progress towards reaching its stated goals.
-Where sufficient progress is found, the funds are renewed for an additional year.
-Where insufficient progress is demonstrated, the branch may be placed on a one-year probation and given specific directions for improvement.
+Where sufficient progress is found, the Department recommends renewal for an additional year.
+Where insufficient progress is demonstrated, the Department may recommend renewal with a one-year probation and given specific directions for improvement.
 If no improvement is made upon completion of the probation, the Department may recommend to the State Comptroller that the deposits not be renewed.

 Currently, there is no limitation on the number of times that a BDD branch may request renewal of the BDD deposits.
 Similarly, there are no limits on the number of districts that a bank may seek to establish in the state.
 Thus, several banks have been approved to establish multiple BDD branches.